MinnaNourin/Fashion-Website/README.md

 🌐 **Live Demo:** [Fashion Website](https://minnanourin.github.io/Fashion-Website/)

-A responsive and modern single-page fashion store showcasing stylish collections and accessories.
+A responsive front-end fashion store showcasing stylish collections and accessories, built with HTML, CSS, and JavaScript for a modern and interactive user experience.
 This project highlights strong front-end design skills and user-friendly UI/UX elements.

 ---